 - Start pose:

-starts standing left of frame/crouched low - Action: single, with explicit pace (
+starts standing left of frame/crouched low - Action: a single move with explicit pace (

 walks at normal pace/slow gentle rise) - End pose: